Skycoder42/QtBackgroundProcess/TestApp/testing.md

 ### Outputs
 #### Terminal 1
 ```
-[Critical] QBackgroundProcess: Master process is not running!
+[Critical] QtBackgroundProcess: Master process is not running!
 Please launch it by using: ".../TestApp.exe start"
 ```

 #### Terminal 2